 Most people in business are well aware of the multitude of business benefits to be gained from having more productive employees as well as from more efficient production lines.
 Productivity benefits are obvious and widely felt when implemented in a business environment.
-If you weren’t already convinced, here are thirteen reasons why productivity should be on your agenda for 2018.
+If you weren’t already convinced, here are eleven reasons why productivity should be on your agenda.

 1. Increasing profitability